dynamite: An R Package for Dynamic Multivariate Panel Models: Model construction

 \subsection{Group-level random effects}

-Random effect terms for each group can be defined using the special term \fct{random} within the \code{formula} argument of \fct{obs}, analogously to \fct{varying}.
-By default, all random effects within a group and across all channels are modeled as zero-mean multivariate normal.
+Random effect terms of a response variable for each group can be defined using the special term \fct{random} within the \code{formula} argument of \fct{obs}, analogously to \fct{varying} and \fct{fixed}.
+By default, all random effects within a group and across all responses are modeled as zero-mean multivariate Gaussian.
 The optional model component \fct{random_spec} can be used to define non-correlated random effects as \code{random_spec(correlated = FALSE)}.
-In addition, as with the spline coefficients, it is possible to switch between centered and non-centered (the default) parameterization of the random effects using the \code{noncentered} argument of \fct{random_spec}.
-The random effects are not yet supported for categorical distribution due to technical reasons.
+In addition, as with the spline coefficients, it is possible to switch between centered and non-centered (the default) parametrization of the random effects using the \code{noncentered} argument of \fct{random_spec}.

-For example, the following code defines a Gaussian response variable \code{x} with a time-invariant common effect of \code{z} as well as a group-specific intercept and group-specific effect of \code{z}. \begin{Code} obs(x ~ z + random(~1 + z), family = "gaussian") \end{Code} The variable that defines the groups in the data is provided in the call to the model fitting function \fct{dynamite} as shown in Section~\ref{sec:fitting}.
+For example, the following code defines a Gaussian response variable \code{x} with a time-invariant common effect of \code{z} as well as a group-specific intercept and group-specific effect of \code{z}. \begin{Code} obs(x ~ z + random(~1 + z), family = "gaussian") \end{Code} The variable that defines the groups in the data is provided in the call to the model fitting function \fct{dynamite} via the \code{group} argument as shown in Section~\ref{sec:fitting}.
+Recalling again the seat belt usage example, we wrote \begin{Code} obs(usage ~ -1 + law + random(~1) + varying(~1), family = "beta") \end{Code} which defines a group-specific intercept term for the usage, which in this case corresponds to state-level intercepts.